nvaws/saa-c03/newLab.md

     ]
 }
 ```
-enable website hosting feature
+Go to properties and enable website hosting feature
-ensure you can visit the website url in browser
+See if you can visit the website url in browser
 Done